Jamie Gajewski – ESL Teacher 365

 My Thoughts on Teaching and Learning

 My years working, living, and studying abroad have given me new perspectives on education, languages, culture, and life.
 I am passionate about connecting with others from all over the world and sharing experiences and insights.

-If you are an English teacher looking to take the first step to teach abroad or online, I’m here to help.
-I offer both consulting packages and 1:1 teach abroad coaching.
+If you are looking to take the first step to teach abroad or online, I’m here to help.
+I love helping people begin their teach abroad or online journeys.

 You can always email me at Jamie@eslteacher365.com.

 The world is yours to teach and explore!

 Subscribe to the ESL Teacher 365 YouTube channel for videos on teaching abroad + online.